best-practice-and-impact/qa-of-code-guidance/book/intro.md

 - Slack: [Government Data Science](https://govdatascience.slack.com) and [GSS](https://gov-stats-service.slack.com)
 - Twitter: [Government Analysis Function](https://twitter.com/gov_analysis),  [GSS Good Practice Team](https://twitter.com/gssgoodpractice) and [UK GSS](https://twitter.com/ukgss)

-## Structure of the book

-The content of the book is ordered roughly in increasing depth.
-Each chapter is also broken down into sections that gradually increase in difficulty.
-We have noted a rough guide to difficulty for each section using a ★★★★★ rating system.

 ## Citing the book

 The following structure can be used to reference the current version of the book: